IU14/frameworks_and_languages_module/technical_report.md

 This routing code only allows to route from the URL path, which is currently global and in one place.
 Using regular expressions will struggle to chain them to others making this not expandable.
 Frameworks allow us to route on a variety of things.

 ### Recommendation
-(why the existing implementation should not be used - 40ish words) (suggested direction - frameworks 40ish words)

-The existing implementation offers no structure to the code base.
+The prototypes implementation offers no structure to the code base.
 As well as not saving the data once created.
-The client.html document here has no structure, the layout, buttons & functions are all over the place making in incoherant and hard to understand.
+The client.html document here has no structure, the layout, buttons & functions have been placed haphazardly in the codebase, making it incoherent and hard to understand.

-Using a framework that has inbuilt functions allows for this structure and uniformity, making the code base far more readable and understandable.
-It allows for concise code.
+Using a framework that has inbuilt functions allows for structure and uniformity, making the code base far more readable and understandable.
+It allows for concise code which is important for maintenance and stability.

 Server Framework Features
 -------------------------